nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 enforce the same rules and logic applied to the token transfer operation.
 Mint and burn can be considered special cases of the transfer.
 Although, it is possible that mint and burn have more or less restrictive rules than the regular transfer.
-For instance, mint and burn operations may be initiated by a special privileged administrative address only.
+For instance, mint and burn operations may be invoked by a special privileged administrative address only.
 In this case, regular operator restrictions may not be applicable.